mohsin-codes/Bank-Management-System/README.md

 Update 1.2 : Added a 'Transaction Function' to the 'File Containing Functions' to add more functionality to the main menu.
 'Transaction Function' lets user add money and withdraw money from the database.

+Update 2.0 : Completed the project.
+Included all the functions in one file and documented every section of the program file.

+if found any bugs or any enhancements please let me know.